HPInc/jipp/README.md

 # JIPP: A Java-compatible IPP library

+This project contains:

-This project contains the core IPP parser/builder for [IPP packets](https://en.wikipedia.org/wiki/Internet_Printing_Protocol).
+* `jipp-core`, the core IPP parser/builder for [IPP packets](https://en.wikipedia.org/wiki/Internet_Printing_Protocol).

-Features:
+* `jprint`, a sample app showing how jipp-core can be used to send a document to a printer.

+`jipp-core` features:
 * Supports construction of IPP servers, clients, routers, gateways, etc.
 * Common operations and attributes are defined and ready to use.
 * Can be extended to support new operations and attributes.